callum-hart/react-hook-combobox/README.md

 ### optionToString
 `function, required`

-Function that returns the display value of the selected listbox option.
+Function that returns the display name of the selected listbox option.

 ### onChange
 `function, reccommended`